American VI: Ain't No Grave

 American VI: Ain't No Grave is an album by Johnny Cash released posthumously on February 23, 2010 on American Recordings and Lost Highway Records.
 Its release was three days before Cash's 78th birthday.
 The tracks were recorded during the same sessions as American V: A Hundred Highways (2006), which took place during the final months of Cash's life.
-The album debuted at #3 on the US Billboard 200 chart, selling 54,000 copies in its first week.
+The album debuted at number three on the US Billboard 200 chart, selling 54,000 copies in its first week.
 Upon its release, American VI: Ain't No Grave received generally positive reviews from music critics.

 American VI was the only release in the American Recordings series to contain no re-recordings of previously released songs.

 Critical reception

 American VI received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 19 reviews.
 The Times writer Pete Paphides wrote that Cash's "most soulful performances on American VI are invested in Nashville standards".
 Andy Gill of The Independent declared the album less strong than American V: A Hundred Highways, but maintains that this installment, "comes so close to those heights [that it] is cause for rejoicing."
 The Washington Posts Bill Friskics-Warren wrote that the album presents Cash as "an unwavering man of faith" and noted a "spiritual, even biblical quality to the record".
 Los Angeles Times writer Ann Powers called it "Cash's hospice record" and lauded his musicianship.
 MSN Music's Robert Christgau called the album "both the grimmest and the most hopeful" of "those nearness-of-death albums" that in his mind include Mississippi John Hurt's Last Sessions (1972), Bob Dylan's Time Out of Mind (1997), Warren Zevon's The Wind (2003), and Neil Young's Prairie Wind (2005).
 Greg Kot of the Chicago Tribune said that "death remains the big subject on VI, and Rubin magnifies the drama."
 The Daily Telegraphs Andrew Perry dubbed it "Cash’s final, life-affirming masterpiece".

 In a mixed review, Slant Magazine's Jesse Cataldo wrote that "the angle imposed here is a double-edged sword, granting a too-strict formula for these songs to occupy, but also granting a greater measure of artistic freedom".
 Pitchfork Media's Stephen M. Deusner criticized Rick Rubin's production, stating "Ain't No Grave isn't really Cash's farewell as much as it is Rubin's memorial mixtape".

 Although cited at the time as the final expected release of recordings from the American sessions (as had American V before it), in March 2014, John Carter Cash indicated that "three or four albums worth" of American material may be released.